ArtBlocks/artblocks-docs/powered-by-art-blocks-pbab-onboarding/PBAB 101/pbab-opensea-setup.md

 ---
 order: 900
-description: Setting up the OpenSea storefront for your Powered by Art Blocks project.
 ---
 # PBAB OpenSea Setup

+Setting up the OpenSea storefront for your Powered by Art Blocks project.

 ## OpenSea Storefront Ownership Transfer